 Do you look through a phone book for the number of a taxi company when you need a ride?
 How many people still traipse around a shopping mall when they need to buy something?
 E-marketplaces such as Uber and Amazon have changed the way the public finds its services.
 The same is happening with buying homes, the search results from sites such as Zillow and Realtor.com testify.
 According to the Wall Street Journal, in 2020 68.1% of all mortgages originated from non-traditional banks.
 It’s logical to assume that given the same opportunity, CRE buyers would follow the same pattern.

-Finance Lobby offers the same smorgasbord of choices, allowing borrowers, brokers, and lenders to pick and mix amongst one another to match the right property and deal with the right lender, regardless of their size or Wall Street presence.
+Finance Lobby is a CRE financing marketplace that offers the same smorgasbord of choices, allowing borrowers, brokers, and lenders to pick and mix amongst one another to match the right property and deal with the right lender, regardless of their size or Wall Street presence.

 A technological revolution is upending the financial industry.
 It is sweeping through the residential mortgage arena and has CRE in its sights.
 Venture capital investors poured $44.4 billion into financial technology start-ups in 2020 up from $1.1 billion in 2009.
 The lending business will never be the same.
 Add to this Wall Street’s grab for single family housing and the demand for multi-family is at an all-time high and with it the loans for investors to buy them, a development that appears to have no end in sight.
 New technology could change the entire structure of CRE from finding, appraising, underwriting, funding, and managing the assets.
 Here are a few changes underway.